 In April, 2013, the OIG served facility specific subpoenas on Wekiva Springs Center and River Point Behavioral Health requesting various documents from January, 2005 to the date of the subpoenas.
 In July, 2013, another subpoena was issued to Wekiva Springs Center and River Point Behavioral Health requesting additional records.
-In October, 2013, we were advised by the DOJ's Criminal Frauds Section that they received a referral from the DOJ Civil Division and opened an investigation of River Point Behavioral Health and Wekiva Springs Center.
+In October, 2013, we were advised that the DOJ's Criminal Frauds Section had opened an investigation of River Point Behavioral Health and Wekiva Springs Center.
 Subsequent subpoenas have since been issued to River Point Behavioral Health and Wekiva Springs Center requesting additional documentation.
 In April, 2014, the Centers for Medicare and Medicaid Services ("CMS") instituted a Medicare payment suspension at River Point Behavioral Health in accordance with federal regulations regarding suspension of payments during certain investigations.
 The Florida Agency for Health Care Administration subsequently issued a Medicaid payment suspension for the facility.
 River Point Behavioral Health submitted a rebuttal statement disputing the basis of the suspension and requesting revocation of the suspension.
 Notwithstanding, CMS continued the payment suspension.
 River Point Behavioral Health provided additional information to CMS in an effort to obtain relief from the payment suspension but the suspension remains in effect.
-In August, 2015, we received notification from CMS that, effective September, 2015, the payment suspension will be continued for another 180 days.
 We cannot predict if and/or when the facility's suspended payments will resume.
-Although the operating results of River Point Behavioral Health did not have a material impact on our consolidated results of operations during the years ended December 31, 2015 or 2014, the payment suspension has had a material adverse effect on the facility's results of operations and financial condition.
+Although the operating results of River Point Behavioral Health did not have a material impact on our consolidated results of operations during the years ended December 31, 2016 or 2015, the payment suspension has had a material adverse effect on the facility's results of operations and financial condition.